mattpap/masters-thesis/sphinx/src/internals.rst

 .. _thesis-internals:

 ====================================
-Notes on the Internal Implementation
+Notes on the internal implementation
 ====================================

 Knowing the goals of the project, lets now focus on the internal implementation of polynomials